singhkapil2905/cplusplus-string-implementation/README.md

 # c++-string-implementation
-This project shows and implementation of c++ strings for "char" type.
+This project shows and implementation of c++ strings for "char" type using unique_ptr and without using explicit new and delete.